ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/3-Release-Notes.md

   > 1.5 to 1.6
 * Diverse Foods - BOS - Requiem Patch
   > 2.0 to 3.0
+* Photo Mode
+  > 1.6 to 1.7.1
+* Follower Dialogue Expansion - Uthgerd the Unbroken
+  > 1.0 to 2.0
+* Smart NPC Potions - Enemies Use Potions and Poisons
+  > 1.20 to 1.22
+* Camera Noise
+  > 1.2.1 to 1.2.4
+* Honed Metal Revoiced
+  > 1.8 to 2.0
+* Last Seed - Survival Needs and Diseases
+  > 5.2.1 to 5.3
+* Lively cart driver animation replacer or OAR
+  > 1.0 to 2.0.1
+* No Morthal Snow - Redone
+  > 2.8 to 2.9
+* Requiem - Headhunter Patch (with Missives Optional)
+  > 1.2 to 1.3

 # Release 1.2.2
 Save Safe?
 YES